jamesericdavidson/jamesdavidson.xyz/content/posts/linux-lab.md

 Using `grep` provides us a clean summary of instances of a pattern in a file.

 `grep`'s output is coloured, like `ls`.
-Try issuing `type` again to identify out what the real command is!
+Try issuing `type` again to identify what the real command is!

 We can use `less` to read the file in full.